-This chapter sets out the arrangements in Derby for delegating to carers the authority to make decisions relating to Looked After children.
+This chapter sets out the arrangements in Derby for delegating to carers the authority to make certain decisions relating to Children in Care.

 'Carer', in this context, means the foster carer or registered manager of the children's home where the child resides.
 This will include Connected Persons given temporary approval as foster carers, but will not include Private Foster Carers.